dwavesystems/dwave-cloud-client/README.rst

 .. inclusion-marker-do-not-remove

-D-Wave Micro Client
+D-Wave Cloud Client
 ===================

-A minimal implementation of the REST interface used to communicate with D-Wave Solver API (SAPI) servers.
+A minimal implementation of the REST interface used to communicate with D-Wave Sampler API (SAPI) servers.

 SAPI is an application layer built to provide resource discovery, permissions, and scheduling for quantum annealing resources at D-Wave Systems.